Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 And of course, when reality finally caught up, it showed them the consequences of breaking those rules.
 As 2018 brought everything crashing down, they saw the open floodgates of scams, frauds, and widespread market manipulation.

+## REOWRK THIS PARAGRAPH

-We must also acknowledge the other side of the market—entrepreneurs.
-In Silicon Valley raising venture money may be easier than it's ever been, but this is not so in the rest of the world.
-Most ICOs were dispersed around the world, and a similar story must have played out.
+But we must also acknowledge the other side of the market—entrepreneurs.
+In Silicon Valley raising venture money may be easier than it's ever been, but not in the rest of the world.
+ICOs were dispersed internationally, and a similar story must have played out.
 Entrepreneurs asking themselves: technology is supposed to have leveled the playing field; in the age of the Internet, in the age of blockchain, what does it matter where I am or what university I went to?

 ICOs promised a way forward.
 You didn't need to know someone at Sequoia to raise your ICO—you simply needed to build a better blockchain, and the world would beat a path to your door.

 Remember all the stories of VCs quaking in their Patagonia vests, worried that they were being displaced?

 Even among startups funded by Y Combinator, the hottest accelerator in the world, a startling number of them were pondering ICOs.
 They too disliked the rules around capital formation, the illiquidity of startup ownership.
-They wanted a way out, and speculators were all too pleased to provide them it.
+They wanted a way out, and speculators were all too pleased to provide it to them.

-It was only in retrospect that they would each learn why these rules were there in the first place.
-Once again, crypto was forced to relearn the lessons that traditional finance had long ago internalized.
+It was only in retrospect that they would each realize why these rules were there in the first place.
+Once again, crypto would relearn the lessons that traditional finance had long ago internalized.

 # The revolution that cried wolf
 Today, with the dust having settled and the ICO bubble now an awkward memory, we can reexamine its battle cries with more clarity.
 Did people really care about reforming the rules around capital formation?
 Did they really care about democratizing investing access?
 Did they really care about accredited investor laws, financial disclosures and AML/KYC requirements?